Severe Weather Statement issued for Lenawee by NWS - NewsBreak

 Severe Weather Statement issued for Lenawee by NWS

-Effective: 2021-09-14 20:12:00 EDT Expires: 2021-09-14 20:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Lenawee A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 845 PM EDT FOR LENAWEE COUNTY At 812 PM EDT, severe thunderstorms were located along a line extending from near Willis to Dundee to 9 miles south of Adrian, moving east at 40 mph.
+Effective: 2021-09-14 15:16:00 EDT Expires: 2021-09-14 15:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Lenawee A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 345 PM EDT FOR NORTHEASTERN LENAWEE AND SOUTHERN WASHTENAW COUNTIES At 315 PM EDT, a severe thunderstorm was located near Manchester, moving northeast at 25 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
-These severe storms will be near Blissfield around 830 PM EDT.
-Deerfield around 835 PM EDT.
-Other locations impacted by these severe thunderstorms include Seneca, Macon, Lime Creek, Munson, Ogden Center, Canandaigua, Ridgeway, Palmyra, Tipton and Sand Creek.
+This severe storm will be near Tecumseh and Manchester around 320 PM EDT.
+Saline around 350 PM EDT.
+Ann Arbor around 355 PM EDT.
+Other locations impacted by this severe thunderstorm include Pittsfield Township, Macon, Springville, Cambridge Junction, Bridgewater, Pleasant Lake and Tipton.
 HAIL THREAT...RADAR INDICATED MAX HAIL SIZE...<.75 IN WIND THREAT...RADAR INDICATED MAX WIND GUST...60 MPHalerts.weather.gov

 Comments / 0